How To Learn Tagalog Fast in 5 Steps

 I don’t think you’ll ever meet a friendlier language, phonetically speaking.
-The sounds are simple, the spellings are simple, and the alphabet is the familiar, English alphabet.
-Here are some English-Tagalog cognates:
+The sounds are simple, the spellings are simple, and the alphabet is the familiar English alphabet.

-English: Automobile –– Tagalog: Awtomobil
+English: Automobile – Tagalog: Awtomobil

-English: Economics –– Tagalog: Ekonomiks
+English: Economics – Tagalog: Ekonomiks

-English: Website –– Tagalog: Websayt
+English: Website – Tagalog: Websayt

 I mean…seriously.
 It just doesn’t get any easier than that.

 You have a small handful of new sounds, and I’ll link you to video discussions of each one.
-If you haven’t seen my video series on pronunciation, you might want to do that first:
+If you haven’t seen my video series on pronunciation, you might want to do that first.

 - R-tap (an R, made like a really fast D)